Back to iRobot Guides

 Flip Robot and Clean

-Flip the j7+ upside down and locate the cliff sensors as small windows near the edge of the chassis.
+Flip the j7+ upside down and locate the 4 cliff sensors — small clear plastic windows recessed into the underside along the front edge and both side edges of the robot, about 1 inch from the outer rim.
 Wipe each sensor with a dry microfiber cloth.
 Film from dust and hair frequently causes false triggers.
 Avoid liquids, which can leak into sensor housings.

 BELLEMOND「Samurai Cloth」Japanese Microfiber Cleaning Cloth | Washable, Reusable, Lint Free Cloth for Phones, Laptops, Lenses, Screens & Electronics | Made in Japan | Small | 2 Pack